Imran4424/Machine-Learning-Models/Fundamentals/ML Notations and Keywords.md

 The leave-one-out (LOO) formula calculates the average error across all possible models, each trained by leaving a single data point out.

+The general formula for LOO cross-validation error is the average of the squared errors for each left-out point: